 8. Communicating with you

-We make sure that your personal information is only accessible by trained staff.
-Access to personal information is restricted to only those individuals that need this data in order to carry out their functions.
+We make sure that your personal information is only accessible by trained staff that need this data in order to carry out their functions.

 We regularly review all internal security and privacy policies to ensure that all personal information within, or passing through the company, is handled in accordance with GDPR regulations.